-Director – Andre øvredal, Screenplay – Ian Goldberg & Richard Naing, Producers – Rory Aitken, Fred Berger, Eric Garcia & Ben Pugh, Photography – Roman Osin, Music – Danny Bensi & Saunder Jurriaans, Visual Effects – Automatik UK (Supervisor – Stephen Coren), Special Effects Supervisor – Scott MacIntyre, Makeup Design – Bella Cruickshank & Jemma Harwood, Prosthetics – Kristyan Mallett, Production Design – Matthew Gant.
-Production Company – Impostor/42
+Director – Andre Øvredal , Screenplay – Ian Goldberg & Richard Naing, Producers – Rory Aitken, Fred Berger, Eric Garcia & Ben Pugh, Photography – Roman Osin, Music – Danny Bensi & Saunder Jurriaans, Visual Effects – Automatik UK (Supervisor – Stephen Coren), Special Effects Supervisor – Scott MacIntyre, Makeup Design – Bella Cruickshank & Jemma Harwood, Prosthetics – Kristyan Mallett, Production Design – Matthew Gant.
+Production Company – Impostor/42.

 Brian Cox (Tommy Tilden), Emile Hirsch (Austin Tilden), Olwen Kelly (Jane Doe), Ophelia Lovibond (Emma), Michael McElhatton (Sheriff Burke)

 In the small town of Grantham, Virginia, police find three murdered bodies in a house, along with the unidentified corpse of a woman half-buried in the cellar.
-The body of the Jane Doe is taken to the morgue/funeral parlour run by coroner Tommy Tilden and his son Austin who pull an overnight stint in order to find the cause of death.
+The body of the Jane Doe is taken to the morgue/funeral parlour run by coroner Tommy Tilden and his son Austin.
+The two of them pull an overnight stint in order to find the cause of death.
 As they set to work, they find many strange things about the corpse – badly burned lungs but no burn marks on the outside of the body; occult symbols embedded in the skin.
 Even as the body of the Jane Doe lies dead on the morgue slab, it begins to have an unsettling effect all around them, causing the power to go on and off, creating hallucinations and playing with their minds.

-The Autopsy of Jane Doe was øvredal’s third feature-length film and his first made in the English language. øvredal took his time making a successor to The Troll Hunter – he was determined to make a horror film but crucially wanted to find the right script.
+The Autopsy of Jane Doe was Andre Øvredal’s third feature-length film and his first made in the English language. Øvredal took his time making a successor to The Troll Hunter – he states that he was determined to make a horror film but crucially wanted to find the right script.
 Despite its rural American setting and characters, the film was shot in England with British financing and featuring an all-British cast (with the exception of Emile Hirsch).

 Less interesting to me was when the film moved out of being an autopsy table mystery and into being a regular haunting.
 There are a number of spooky elements that play out in the background – the songs that keep coming on the radio, the storm brooding outside, the electricity going on and off.
-It is about the halfway point when the film moves from being a forensic mystery to a standard spook show and by doing so ends up losing interest.
+At about the halfway point, the film moves from being a forensic mystery to a standard spook show and by doing so ends up losing interest.
 These scenes are familiar territory for any ghost story film that has come out in the last decade and not nearly as interesting as the way the film starts in.